 And remember that if you’re feeling sad and think you may need help, you’re never alone in this journey.
 Reach out to your family, express it to your partner, and seek help from a professional.
 None of it is your fault — hormones can do crazy things!
 You can also visit Postpartum Support International to find resources near you.

-My wish for new moms is to know you’re not alone in any of this and that other moms want to hear from you! 🙏 Reach out to family, friends, and a community of moms like the TIU team on the hashtag #TIUmom. community has been such an important part of my journey.
+My wish for new moms is to know you’re not alone in any of this and that other moms want to hear from you! 🙏 Reach out to family, friends, and a community of moms.
+Community has been such an important part of my journey and I’m forever grateful for you all.

 Sending you all my love,